Polymer (library)

-Polymer is an open-source JavaScript library for building web applications using Web Components.
+Polymer is a discontinued open-source JavaScript library for building web applications using Web Components.
 The library is being developed by Google developers and contributors on GitHub.
 Modern design principles are implemented as a separate project using Google's Material Design design principles.

 Polymer is used by a number of Google services and websites, including YouTube, YouTube Gaming, the redesigned Google Earth (since 2017), Google I/O 2015 and 2016 websites, Google Play Music, redesign of Google Sites and Allo for web (until its shutdown in 2019).

 Other notable users include Netflix, Electronics Arts, Comcast, Nuxeo, Coca-Cola, McDonald's, BBVA, IBM, Interxion and General Electric.

 History

 Public development of Polymer began in November 2013 with the release of a Promises Polyfill.
 This steadily expanded into a web design library covering visual styling guidelines (via Material Design), data binding, and a large number of "Core" and "Paper" Web Components.
 Core components were originally envisioned to encompass generic functionality that would be essential to most websites, while Paper components were intended to provide more specialized components with Material Design concepts forming a key part of their design.
 A major milestone was reached with the release of Version 0.5, which was considered the first version of the project ready for use by early adopters.

 Google continued to revise the design of Polymer after the release of 0.5, with special consideration given to the performance issues a number of developers found.
 This culminated with the release of Polymer 1.0 in 2015, which was the first "production ready" version of the library.
 Version 1.0 significantly improved the performance of Polymer, reducing load times by up to 7 times.
 With version 1.0 Google split the elements from the Polymer project to clearly distinguish the elements catalog from the Polymer polyfill & webcomponents-sugaring library.

 On 14–15 September 2015, Google organized a Polymer Summit in Amsterdam.

 On 17–18 October 2016, Google organized a Polymer Summit in London.

 On 22–23 August 2017, Google organized a Polymer Summit in Copenhagen.

 On 2 May 2018, the Polymer team announced that any future development in Polymer will shift away from its two-way binding and its template system, and will focus on LitElement (still part of Polymer) and one-way bindings.